The Land of Steamy

 Chimpanzee habituation walk

-In February 2014, a Congolese team trained by Frankfurt Zoological Society began habituating a group of chimpanzees living in the forests around park headquarters in Rumangabo.
+In February 2014, a Congolese team trained by the Frankfurt Zoological Society began habituating a group of chimpanzees living in the forests around park headquarters in Rumangabo.
 Guests staying at Mikeno Lodge can join this team on their daily visits to the chimpanzees.
-The day begins when a group of local trackers leave their camp at 4:30 am to locate where the chimpanzees spent the previous night.
+The day begins when a group of local trackers leaves their camp at 4:30 am to locate where the chimpanzees spent the previous night.
 Lodge guests set out at 6:00 am to find the chimpanzees.
 Groups are limited to 4 people and time with the chimpanzees is restricted to one hour.

 MOUNTAIN GORILLA TRACKING